 Mapa - Peru Holidays - Peru Explorers

-Population and People With a population of nearly 25 million, Peru has a wide ethnic mixture composed mainly by a 54% Indian, 32% Mestizo, 12% White and Spanish descendants and 2% Black and Asian.
+Population and People Peru has a population of nearly 27 million people, Peru has a wide ethnic mixture composed mainly by a 54% Indian, 32% Mestizo (mixed), 12% White and Spanish descendants and 2% Black and Asian.
 The minorities, who live basically in the city of Lima and the coast, are immigrants from Asia (China, Japan), Africa (west coast), Europe (Spain, Italy, England, Germany, France, Switzerland, Israel, Poland, Belgium and Yugoslavia), North America (United States) and Middle East (Arabia).

 Campesinos - About Peru Cuzco - Peru Explorers

-Languages Spanish and Quechua (Inca’s languages) are the two official languages in Peru.
-Although Spanish is the main one, Quechua is widely spoken in the Andes as well as Aymara in the southern Andes in the area of Lake Titicaca.
+Languages Spanish and Quechua (Ancient language, which was made official during the Inca times) are the two official languages spoken nowdays in Peru.
+Although Spanish is the main one, Quechua is widely spoken in the Andes as well as Aymara in the southern Andes around the area of Lake Titicaca.
 In the Amazon territory there are more than 70 native languages, belonging each one to an ethnic group.
 Some of the Andean people are bilingual (Quechua or Aymara and Spanish).
-English is spoken in the main touristy destinations and places.
+English is spoken widely all over the country, but more in the main tourist destinations.

 Top

-Capital City Lima is located in the central coast of Peru.
+Capital City Lima is the capital of the country, located in the central coast of Peru.
 It has a population of over 7 million inhabitants.

 Bandera - Festivities Cusco - Peru Explorers

-Money The US dollar is well accepted all over South America.
-The denominations of $10s, $20s, and some of $50 are most convenient.
-Ask your bank for new unmarked bills as they are less hustled to exchange.
-All the major towns we visit have ATM machines that accept Cirrus (MasterCard) or Plus (VISA) cards, but not always both.
-It is recommended to have both types of cards.
+The US dollar is well accepted all over South America.
+The denomination of $10s, $20s, and some of $50 are the most convenient for any payment.
+Ask your bank for new unmarked bills to exchange.
+All the major towns we visit have ATM machines that accept most major credit cards (MasterCard or VISA), some other ATM’s.
+It is advisable to have both types of cards.
 Traveler’s checks are exchangeable too and fine restaurants will accept them as payment.
+Be sure to understand the terms and conditions each place has regarding rates and percentages to be charged when paying with traveler checks or credit cards.

 Time GMT - 5.
 Five hours less than Greenwich Mean Time.